 12.1.
 Simplified check list for Race Organizers.

-1. Ear rly Fall a) Contact ski area management and obtain approval for the event. b) Check rules to see that terrain selected conforms to the rules for the event. c) Obtain approval for the event at the Zone meeting for inclusion in the Divisional calendar. d) Appoint a Race Chairman and Race Secretary. e) Establish and maintain regular contact with the ski area.
-2. Fοι ur Weeks Prior to the Race or Earlier a) and Make arrangements with ski area re course preparation, lift operation, ticketing, course equipment dommunications. b) Plan and acquire all needed equipment and spares and all supplies. c) d) Appoint and confirm all major officials, qualified for the level of race.
-Install and test all communications and timing wiring. e) Issue race notice. f) Contact Technical Delegate appointed to your race re accommodation, arrival, plans etc. g) Check on course preparation and grooming.
-3. Tw o Weeks Prior to the Race a) Check with all committee chairman and chiefs to ensure that they have enough personnel. b) Check with Chief of Equipment on progress of equipment. c) Order prizes. d) Inform TD of the progress of preparations and impending problems. e) Check safety provisions as applicable. f) Thoroughly test all timing and communications equipment on the hill. g) Check course preparations.
-4. On e Week Before Race a) Re-check all arrangements; inspect trail preparation personally. b) Bring equipment to ski area and race site if possible. c) Check with ski area. d) Contact all major officials for progress report and contact TD with status report. e) Insist that the course be packed, rolled, graded etc. during the week before the race. f) Make arrangements for chemical course preparation if needed later. g) Prepare for seeding meeting and draw. h) Arrange for preparation and installation of start and finish areas. i) Arrange for dignitary to present awards. j) Prepare race rules.
+1. Early Fall a) Contact ski area management and obtain approval for the event. b) Check rules to see that terrain selected conforms to the rules for the event. c) Obtain approval for the event at the Zone meeting for inclusion in the Divisional calendar. d) Appoint a Race Chairman and Race Secretary. e) Establish and maintain regular contact with the ski area.
+2. Four Weeks Prior to the Race or Earlier a) Make arrangements with ski area re course preparation, lift operation, ticketing, course equipment and communications. b) Plan and acquire all needed equipment and spares and all supplies. c) Appoint and confirm all major officials, qualified for the level of race. d) Install and test all communications and timing wiring. e) Issue race notice. f) Contact Technical Delegate appointed to your race re accommodation, arrival, plans etc. g) Check on course preparation and grooming.
+3. Two Weeks Prior to the Race a) Check with all committee chairman and chiefs to ensure that they have enough personnel. b) Check with Chief of Equipment on progress of equipment. c) Order prizes. d) Inform TD of the progress of preparations and impending problems. e) Check safety provisions as applicable. f) Thoroughly test all timing and communications equipment on the hill. g) Check course preparations.
+One Week Before Race a) Re-check all arrangements; inspect trail preparation personally. b) Bring equipment to ski area and race site if possible.
+Check with ski area. d) Contact all major officials for progress report and contact TD with status report.

-$\hfill \square$ k) Firm up schedule of events and confirm with officials and ski area.
+□ k) Firm up schedule of events and confirm with officials and ski area.